Create remote/multi-environment Dynatrace dashboards

 In this example, we create a dashboard that shows the host health and network status for the local environment and a remote environment side by side.
 We assume that you have already added the remote environment to your local environment.

-In the Dynatrace menu, go to Dashboards, select Create dashboard, give it a name, and select Create.
+Go to Dashboards Classic (latest Dynatrace) or Dashboards (previous Dynatrace), select Create dashboard, give it a name, and select Create.

 Drag two Header tiles to the dashboard (or drag one and then clone it).